 The Golden Rule: Check the moisture level before you water!

-Until the root system is well established–usually one full year–you need to check the soil for moisture to determine how wet or dry it is before you water.
+Until the root system is well-established–usually one full year–check the soil for moisture to determine how wet or dry it is before watering.
 Dig down into the root ball and surrounding soil at a depth of 4–5 inches and feel the soil with your fingers.
-If the soil is moist, it does not need to be watered.
+If the soil is moist, do not water.
 Cover it back up and check again later.
 If the soil is dry, water the plant thoroughly until the root ball and surrounding soil are wet.
 Watering deeply encourages the roots to grow deeper into the soil, which will allow the plant to better endure droughts.

 Once you thoroughly saturate the root zone and the surrounding soil, you should not water again until the plant needs water:

-Container plants and hanging baskets will likely need to be checked every day as they dry out much faster than plants in the ground.
+- Check container plants and hanging baskets every day, as they dry out much faster than plants in the ground.
 Adding a water-grabbing polymer, such as Soil Moist, can help reduce the frequency of watering in potted plants.
 These polymers absorb the excess water that typically drains through the pot, hold it in a gel form and release it to the roots when needed.

 We recommend hand watering with a watering wand to direct as much water as possible over the root ball and surrounding soil most effectively.
 If you have a large number of plants and hand watering is not an option, you can use sprinklers, Gator Bags and soaker hoses, if used properly.

-Soaker Hoses: These hoses are most effective for garden bed or row plants.
+- Soaker Hoses: These hoses are most effective for garden bed or row plants.
 Make sure the hose covers all sides of the plants, then let the water run long enough to soak the root ball and surrounding soil.
-During hot and dry weather on plants that are 18 inches tall, a “sweating type” soaker hose should be left to run for at least 4 hours.
+During hot and dry weather on plants that are 18 inches tall, leave your “sweating type” soaker hose to run for at least 4 hours.